NSDRA/nsdra-maturity-indicators/08-3ce932c4f9/MI-R1.3-3ce932c4f9-SURFACE_AREA.md

 ### Why should we measure it?
-The quantity of accessible surface of a nanomaterial expressed as a mass-specific surface area or as a volume-specific surface area where the total area quantity has been normalized either to the sampleâs mass or to a volume.
+The quantity of accessible surface of a nanomaterial expressed as a mass-specific surface area or as a volume-specific surface area where the total area quantity has been normalized either to the sample�??s mass or to a volume.

 ### What must be provided for the measurement?
 If the value is measured and reported in the data, the following field(s) should appear in JSON-LD metadata: